Skip to footer content

 connection.Open();

-content += "<h2>Create a Users Table using dapper and insert sql query</h2>";
+content += "<h2>Create a Users Table using Dapper and SQL insert query</h2>";

 content += "<p>CREATE TABLE IF NOT EXISTS Users</p>";

-// create table
+// SQL statement to create a Users table

 string sql = "CREATE TABLE IF NOT EXISTS Users (\n Id INTEGER PRIMARY KEY,\n Name TEXT,\n Email TEXT\n);";